ERR_NAME_RESOLUTION_FAILED – Explained With Solutions

 Solution No.6 – Repairing Or Clean Junk Windows Registry

 The registry is the main target when a virus or malware starts to corrupt your windows and a single Changed value in your windows registry can cause this network error.
-I’m suggesting SpeedZooka Registry cleaner because most of the clients happy with it and it provide more features than a simple registry cleaner at low-cost price and the best part is, if you’re not happy then they have a great policy by providing “60 Day Money Back Guarantee” to all customes, pretty good right!!.
+I’m suggesting Zookware Cleaner because most of the clients happy with it and it provide more features than a simple registry cleaner at low-cost price and the best part is, if you’re not happy then they have a great policy by providing “60 Day Money Back Guarantee” to all customers, pretty good right!!.

 If you still getting this error after trying all the solution given above in this article then it’s possible the website you are trying to open is changed their domain name or maybe their website’s server got down due to some reasons or maybe you typed the website’s name wrong in the URL bar.